JacksonPY/LogTCG/README.md

 # Installation
 Clone or download this repo.
 Open a terminal at the directory of the download and follow the instructions below.
+No external libraries required.

 Windows (its also possible windows users might need to use 'python' instead of 'py'!)
 ```bash